kcarnold/cs344/content/units/13hcai/homework.md

 ## Count the Parameters

+The large language model we looked at for our discussion last week, PaLM, reports that it has 540 billion parameters.
+What are all of those numbers used for?
+This week, we'll count parameters.

-- Where do the parameter counts in last week's Fundamentals come from?
-  - {{% fundamentals name="Models for Sequence Data" nbname="u12n1-seq-models.ipynb" %}}
+Where do the parameter counts in last week's Fundamentals come from? ({{% fundamentals name="Models for Sequence Data" nbname="u12n1-seq-models.ipynb" %}})

+1. Work through *this notebook*.
-- Where does 540 billion parameters come from in PaLM?
-See section 2.1.
+2. Apply what you discovered to PaLM: write an expression that shows where the number 540 billion parameters might come from in PaLM.
+See section 2.1 of the paper for the constants you might need.
-- How much memory would it take, if each parameter is stored as a float16?
+3. How much memory would it take, if each parameter is stored as a float16?

 ## Train a Sequence Model on Your Own Data